freeCodeCamp/guide/src/pages/go/go-variables/index.md

 text, err := ioutil.ReadAll(reader)
 ```

 Short variable declarations may appear only inside functions.
-In some contexts such as the initializers for "if", "for", or
-"switch" statements, they can be used to declare local temporary variables.
+In some contexts such as the initializers for `if`, `for`, or `switch` statements, they can be used to declare local temporary variables.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->